sumanth1989/Autonomous-Robot-Navigation-Programs/README.md

 A kinematic simulation of the robot has also been included.
 For this file to run please make sure you include the robot.mat file in the same directory as the kinematic_Simulation_Robot.mat file.

+A health monitor program for the robot is also included

 A video of the path planning alogrithm and its traversal has been included